rylan-berry/chatbot/README.md

 If you are completely training the model from scratch, here's the order in which the files need to be run.
 First, run trainVocab.py; this sets up the vocabulary to be used for encoding and decoding.
 Then, run dataCollect.py, which gathers all the wanted sites that will be used in training into a single, pre-encoded file.
 Currently, all data is gathered from www.gutenberg.org.
 With these processes complete, run train.py; this will train the model on the data.
 Now, once trained, run generate.py to test the model.

-Plans for the model:  Fix the messaging system.
-Currently, it doesn't include context.